 Here’s how it works — you create 5 boxes where each box corresponds to a time delay after which it shall be revisited.
 All your flashcards start at box one.
 After the box’s given time interval elapses, each card you recollect correctly goes to the next box and so on.

 But at any level, if you fail to remember a card, it goes all the way back to box one.
-That way you spend more time on concepts which are harder to grasp and less time on things you got easily.
+That way, you spend more time on concepts that are harder to grasp and less time on things you got easily.

-Forgetting your flash-cards even after studying a lot, is very normal and don’t feel bad if that happens to you.
-In fact some forgetting is necessary to strengthen our learning when revisiting that topic later to form a lasting memory.
+Forgetting your flash-cards even after studying a lot is very normal.
+Don’t feel bad if that happens to you.
+In fact, some forgetting is necessary to strengthen our learning when revisiting that topic later to form a lasting memory.

 According to the Feynman technique (named after famous physicist and Nobel laureate Richard Feynman), once you’ve studied something, try teaching that to someone who is inexperienced in that topic.

-During the process, you’ll notice the gaps in your learning, go back to learn those.
+During the process, you’ll notice the gaps in your learning.
+Go back to learn those gaps.
 Try teaching again and repeat the cycle until you can explain that concept clearly to someone.

-The most popular one and something which you might already know is learning by practice.
+The most popular method and something which you might already know is learning by practice.
 Our mind often overestimates our thinking and recalling abilities when we read something.
 Hence we tend to tell ourselves things like “Nah, I get how this example works!
 No need to write it down, I’ll remember.”
 Don’t lie to yourself.
-Take out that notepad and make notes as your study.
+Take out that notepad and make notes as you study.

-If you’re learning something which involves a paradigm shift like a new framework or language, typing out everything as I learn has proved to be my #1 go-to method these days.
-It’s really beneficial to write down/type things up as it also helps develop a muscle memory over time.
+If you’re learning something which involves a paradigm shift, like a new framework or language, typing out everything as you learn has proved to be my #1 go-to method these days.
+It’s really beneficial to write down/type things up, as it also helps develop muscle memory over time.

 Selectively Forgetting

-There are things I almost always lookup like browser APIs, the difference between slice and splice or regex patterns to name a few and feel we don’t need to be Bradly Cooper from Limitless and try to remember everything.
-Our brains hold limited information so reserve it for more important things and always look for what trivial piece of the puzzle you can not learn.
+There are things I almost always look up — like browser APIs, the difference between slice and splice, or regex patterns to name a few.
+We don’t need to be Bradley Cooper from Limitless and try to remember everything.
+Our brains hold limited information, so reserve it for more important things and always look for what trivial piece of the puzzle you can not learn.

 Conclusion

-These are some of my favourite techniques, and some work better over the others for learning different kind of things.
-Play around and see what works for you best.
+These are some of my favourite techniques, and some work better than others for learning different kinds of things.
+Play around and see what works best for you.

 Also, be mindful when you look up information on the internet as it often contains backdated or wrong answers.
-So referring multiple sources works great.
+Referring to multiple sources works great.

-If you found this post helpful share it with your friends.
-Happy learning.
+If you found this post helpful [share it with your friends](https://twitter.com/intent/tweet?text=How+to+learn+and+retain+technical+knowledge+https%3A%2F%